UniAgent-Platform/bigrid-provider-service/README.md

     }
 }'

-#you could test: (4,0.2)  (4,-0.2), in this way, even two points are close, no alarm cuz they split in two area
-#
-#you also could test (1,1)  (4,4),in this way, even two points are far, still alarm cuz they could only in one area

-# Set the margin of a point: This decides when to split the cells of the quadtree:
+# Set the margin of a point.
+This decides when to split the cells of the quadtree:
-$ curl -X POST "httdap://localhost:8080/generate/quadtree?marginPoint=0.1&maxTreeDepth=10&format=xml" \
+$ curl -X POST "httdap://localhost:8080/generate/quadtree?marginPoint=0.1&format=xml" \
 -H "Content-Type: application/json" \
 -d '{
     "boundary": {